DiazzAlejo/timesheet-split/README.md

 pip install -r requirements.txt
 ```

-This will install PyMuPDF, PyPDF2, Pandas, and other required packages.
+This will install PyMuPDF and PyPDF2 only.
+No pandas, Pillow, or EasyOCR required.

 #### Setup (Optional)